survivejs/webpack-book/manuscript/techniques/04_testing.md

 [AVA](https://www.npmjs.com/package/ava) is a test runner that has been designed to take advantage of parallel execution.
 It comes with a test suite definition of its own. [webpack-ava-recipe](https://github.com/greyepoxy/webpack-ava-recipe) covers how to connect it with webpack.

 The main idea is to run both webpack and AVA in watch mode to push the problem of processing code to webpack while allowing AVA to consume the processed code.
-The `require.context` idea discussed with Mocha will come in handy here as you will have to capture tests for webpack to process somehow.
+The `require.context` idea discussed with Mocha comes in handy here as you have to capture tests for webpack to process somehow.

 ## Mocking